ReinaldoASilva/Employee_Turnover_Predicition/README.md

 Provide predictions based on the model.

 ## Dependencies

 This project relies on the following Python libraries:

 - pandas
 - numpy
 - scikit-learn
+-
 You can install these libraries using the requirements.txt file provided.

+## Contributing

+Contributions to this project are welcome.
+You can contribute by submitting issues or pull requests.